MandarGogate/av-challenge-website/challenge-data/scene-gen.md

 # Scene Generation

-Scenes are generated based on two scenarios involving a target and a masker:
+Scenes are generated based on two scenarios involving a target and an interferer:

 * Target speaker + Competing speaker
 * Target speaker + Noise